• Language: en

 Tell Django where to look for fixture files

-By default, Django looks for fixtures in the fixtures directory inside each app for, so the command loaddata sample will find the file my_app/fixtures/sample.json.
+By default, Django looks for fixtures in the fixtures directory inside each app, so the command loaddata sample will find the file my_app/fixtures/sample.json.
 This works with relative paths as well, so loaddata my_app/sample will find the file my_app/fixtures/my_app/sample.json.

 Django also looks for fixtures in the list of directories provided in the FIXTURE_DIRS setting.

-To completely prevent default search form happening, use an absolute path to specify the location of your fixture file, e.g. loaddata /path/to/sample.
+To completely prevent default search from happening, use an absolute path to specify the location of your fixture file, e.g. loaddata /path/to/sample.

 Namespace your fixture files